 The available instruments can dynamically image partially wet, hydrated samples, with various detectors that can generate sharp images, analytical working distance can be variable from 2.0 to 20 mm without compromising any other functionality, 5-axis motorized stage can be fully tilted for imaging large samples with very uneven surface.

 Scanning Electron Microscopy

-The unit is equipped with a ZEISS EVO MA15VP scanning electron microscope (SEM), as well as a LEO 1450VP SEM.
-Both the EVO MA15VP and LEO 1450VP SEM systems are equipped with following detectors for diverse applications:
+The unit is equipped with a ZEISS EVO MA15VP SEM, LEO 1450VP SEM and Zeiss MERLIN SEM .
+The systems are equipped with following detectors for diverse applications:

-Energy Dispersive X-ray Spectrometer (EDS or EDX: “GENESIS XM2”
+- Energy Dispersive X-ray Spectrometer (EDS or EDX)

 Transmission Electron Microscopy

 The unit also houses a JEOL 1200-EX II transmission electron microscope (TEM) equipped with a new ORIUS™ SC 200 CCD camera.
 A TEM is ideal for a number of different fields such as life sciences, nanotechnology, medical, biological and material research, forensic analysis, gemology and metallurgy as well as industry and education.
 TEM provide topographical, morphological, compositional and crystalline information.
 The images allow researchers to view samples on a molecular level, making it possible to analyse.